Why is so much financial advice bullshit

 Now that I have this legalese out of the way...
 I started writing this post a while ago because for many years I was rather annoyed by the financial "advisor" that my mother had employed.
-In fairness this particular financial advisor was more foisted on her due to her work somehow going with this firm back in the, but she stuck with them longer than needed when the option was available to leave.
+In fairness this particular financial advisor was foisted on her due to her work somehow going with this firm back in the day, but she stuck with them longer than needed when the option became available to leave.
 Much of the "advice" he gives is shit or just non existent.
 But because he's a participant in the in the system he's legally allowed to give this "advice" for his own profit.
 For years my mother was getting crap returns and frankly had a shit portfolio with respect to the investments in it.
 Given the multi-year war on savers now being waged via suppressed interest rates (in real terms) this was a big problem for her if she were wanting to ever retire.

 But here's the thing, this guy is great at his job.
 His job, like many in retail finance, is really a sales job and the quality of any financial advice is secondary to this.
 As long as he brings money into the firm and keeps these assets under the management of the firm his job is done.
 If that can be done without any sort of quality financial advice it doesn't really matter because the firm itself might invest differently to the positions they advertise to their clients.
 I have to say I am in awe of this skill since people aren't easy to sway with financial decisions1, even if advice is clearly in their best interests resistance is common.
-The goal for many in retail finance is to get the larges amount assets under the firms management as possible then to extract as much in fees for themselves as possible, preferably without customers realizing how much they are paying in fees.
+The goal for many in retail finance is to get the largest amount of assets under the firms management as possible then to extract as much in fees for themselves as possible, preferably without customers realizing how much they are paying in fees.
 The incentive structures here often have nothing to do with giving good financial advice from the perspective of the client2.
 Further there are many situations where if you were to offer the sort of financial advice that was in the best interests of the client you'd actually get fired since the firm would lose money in these cases.

 When you create incentive structures employees respond to those incentives.
 In retail finance the incentive structures revolve around sales to the general public.
 Unfortunately because most of the general public is not financially literate a lot of the sales process revolves around trying to convince people to be confident in the funds manager rather than actually educating the clients.
-Because educating people on a complex topic is really hard from the perspectives of a funds manager just convincing them to blindly follow along can be a much easier path.
+Because educating people on a complex topic is really hard from the perspective of a funds manager just convincing them to blindly follow along can be a much easier path.
 But when people are blindly following along there's a lot of situations where they are getting wildly taken advantage of.
 When you understand how the sales process game is played it can be extremely frustrating and painful to see family and friends falling for these confidence tricks.
 If people buy into this sort of confidence or personality based deception then trying to show people the truth can get even harder.
 If people don't try to look for the truth then they tend to go based on other factors like how much confidence they have in the people and the people telling the truth may end up being seen to be less credible than the charlatans, because the charlatans have the fancy offices and cars and titles and "just look the part of a proper financial advisor".
 Breaking past this isn't easy and often it takes people losing everything to reevaluate.

 Working as a retail financial advisor is a very different job to being a financial advisor that is internal to trading firms and banks.
-The incentives are very different for selling financial products compared to an internal position.
+The incentives are very different for selling financial products compared to managing an internal position.
 If you have say multiple billions of dollars under management for a big firm then incentives tend to line up with making money for the firm, at least in the short term.
 Spinning a bunch of bullshit about an investment platform that has high fees and poor performance is highly likely to get you fired for cause rather than promoted, as it might if you did in retail.

-Lately I've been struck by the tremendously low quality of financial information that public gets.
+Lately I've been struck by the tremendously low quality of financial information that the public gets.
 I think a classic example of this was recently where a guest on TV was pumping up a stock but didn't even know what industry the company he was investing in was at all: https://www.youtube.com/watch?v=j7imfdyi-C4

 I can't help but feel that when people look back at this in the future it will be viewed as one of the iconic moments in the history of the 2021 stock market.
 Call me old fashioned or out of touch but if I was managing an investment fund and I went onto national television I'd make sure I had prepared some notes about what the positions I was about to talk about were, even if that wasn't information I was actually using for those trades.
 I first saw this clip shared in the financial crowd on Twitter, but I couldn't exactly remember where.
 When I tried to find this via a keyword search for inclusion in this article I found a wall of unrelated crap that had gone to efforts to have good SEO on these same keywords, but more about SEO later.
-All of this sort of non-news is getting more far more common but yet people still retain a lot of confidence in the mainstream financial media because they assume that they are doing more journalistic work before publishing than they really are.
+All of this sort of non-news is getting far more common but yet people still retain a lot of confidence in the mainstream financial media because they assume that they are doing more journalistic work before publishing than they really are.
 There's an article that discusses the differences between deliberately misleading "fake-news" and this "non-news" that we see: https://www.epsilontheory.com/fiat-money-fiat-news/ even if you aren't an investor I'd highly recommend that you read this post as it has a good explanation of one of the most crucial issues of our times.
-While outright fake news is without a doubt a big problem people tend to be aware of it and talk about it.
+While outright fake news is without a doubt a big problem people tend to be at least somewhat aware of it and they talk about it.
 This practice of non-news being passed off as real news is far less often recognized and therefore talked about less often.
 Even when people do realize this they tend to conflate the issues of fiat news with fake news but they are actually very different as they have very different causes and intentions.
 Specifically this non-journalism where information is passed on without any analysis or rigor is on the rise and the impacts this is having on society are likely larger than anyone realizes at the moment.
-A specific way in which I think this is underestimated is how much this skews people's sense of history of events.
+A specific way in which I think this is underestimated is how much this skews peoples sense of history of events.
 This is very obvious when looking back at the historical state of the economy because people quote unreliable sources so much and spend so little time going back to study the more complete data when that data becomes available to them.
 People tend to write and publish articles hastily based on this poor quality information but rarely do people go back to edit their posts when better information becomes available later.
-When you search back you see a snapshot in time mostly biased towards whatever information was most easily available rather than what was best.
+When you search back you see a snapshot in time mostly biased towards whatever information was most easily available rather than what was the best information.
 As a result if you go back and search through news items you can get a very biased view of what happened at the time.
 More about this in a future article.

 In much of the financial media some information is correct and some of it is just outright wrong, but very little is explained in terms of how it actually works with narratives being the main thing peddled rather than a deeper understanding.
-In any case people seem to engage with it because "correct sounding" stuff is talked about, at least to anyone without a deeper understanding of how it all really works.
+In any case people seem to engage with it because "correct sounding" stuff is talked about and at least to anyone without a deeper understanding of how it all really works can be passable.
 This brings me back to the clip from before, it's easy to get caught up on the fact that the fund manager was investing in Upstart Holdings without knowing what they did but asking the question "why would someone invest in companies without knowing what they are doing?" is a much deeper and more important question.
-This deeper discussion won't happen in the framework on the mainstream media and the hot-takes class of comments that we will typically see in reaction to a video clip like this.
+This deeper discussion won't happen in the framework of the mainstream media and the hot-takes class of comments that we will typically see in reaction to a video clip like this.
 In this particular case I think what's happening is that this particular fund manager has a trading strategy based almost entirely on technical analysis and with little to no focus on analyzing the fundamentals of each stock.
 The talk of different factors like the 200 day moving average is a nod to this technical analysis based approach to trading these current markets.
 Given the downright absurd state of the markets with companies trading at insane price to earnings and price to sales ratios there's probably far more value in this fundamentals-free technical analysis approach in these current market conditions than most people would be comfortable admitting.

 As much as I think having such a low focus on fundamentals to the point you don't even know what industry the stocks in your portfolio is a bad decision (for a number of reasons that would take an entire post of it's own to do justice) at least there's probably some sort of strategy going on here.
 But what worries me far more than the spreading of wrong info is what Wolfgang Pauli would have called "not even wrong".
 There are a lot of people in the finance industry for which the truthfulness of statements is simply not a concern.
 This sort of professional bullshitting hurts individuals but the broader impact on the general public is what concerns me most.
 This has created an environment that's normalized sticking with low-conviction positions and statements that can be weaseled out of later.
 People can create completely unfalsifiable positions and not get called out on them, worse some of these people seem to have attained "guru like status" with large followings on social media.
 Perhaps a large number of those accounts following them have been purchased but there's still real people who fall for this bullshit.